nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 For compliance with the security principle of availability, the objective is to ensure that X-Road assets are readily available to authorised X-Road actors that require them.
 With assurance of availability, the threat being mitigated is the denial to authorised actors of X-Road services.

 Availability is a cornerstone of critical infrastructure.
 X-Road is designed so that no component is a system-wide bottleneck or point of failure.
-X-Road remains operational even if Central Server, OCSP service or time-stamping service would fail.
-The time window depends on the failing component and configuration of the X-Road instance.
+Security Servers remain operational even if Central Server, OCSP service and/or time-stamping service would fail.
+The grace period depends on the failing component and configuration of the X-Road instance.

 X-Road Security Servers incorporate denial-of-service mitigation functionality.
 X-Road Linux services will automatically restart after a local system crash.